 - Your browser is out of time.
 Unfortunately, Netflix lines up with the latest version, and if you don’t have it, you won’t be able to download it.

-Before moving towards the solutions, make sure you have a stable internet connection with administrator access to your computer account.
+Before moving towards the solutions, ensure you have a stable internet connection and administrator access to your computer account.

 Solution 1: use the supported browser and enable HTML 5

 Additionally, to solve error M7121-1331, you must have HTML 5 enabled.
 HTML 5 is the newest markup language used by almost all major streaming platforms in their operations.
-Although you have manually disabled it, be sure to turn it on again before trying to stream again.
+Although you have manually disabled it, please turn it on again before trying to stream again.

 Solution 2: disable Chrome extensions

 Chromium extensions are plug-in pieces of code that allow the user to extend the basic functionality of their browser.
 These extensions range from review software to video downloaders.
-If you have Chrome extensions enabled, you may have trouble playing Netflix in your browser.
+You may have trouble playing Netflix in your browser if Chrome extensions are enabled.
 Therefore, we will disable them and then try to stream again.

 - Open Google Chrome and enter the following address in the dialog: